SerhiiCho/short-number/README.md

 #### Change language

-> For changing the language you want to call `set` method once before calling other methods from this package.
+For changing the language you want to call `set` method once before calling other methods from this package.

 ```php
 Serhii\ShortNumber\Lang::set('ru');
 ```

+## Options

 #### Output to lowercase

-> By default uppercase is set, to make it lower just pass `lower` as the seconds argument to a `short` method.
+By default uppercase is set, to make it lower just pass `lower` as the seconds argument to a `short` method.

 ```php
 use Serhii\ShortNumber\Conv;